sedelmeyer/cc-pydata/docs/tutorial.rst

     python:
     - 3.7

-    # This section tells travis-ci what commands to runner.
+    # This section tells travis-ci what commands to run.
+Note that the
-    # Note that the first thing it will do is install our pipenv
+    # first thing it will do is install our pipenv environment.
-    # environment.
     install:
     - pip install pipenv
     - pipenv install --system --deploy --ignore-pipfile